fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 for you to process.
 This might take you all over the tree though.
 Another option could be using a stack.
 For spatially larger payloads, like meshes, you might also need to keep a reference to that geometry across more than one node, ending up with some geometry being evaluated more than once.
 You win some, you lose some.
 But it's all the same to me.
-It's the eight of space.
+It's the eighth of space.

 Another use case where the octree is very useful is when deciding what to render and at what level-of-detail.
 It also makes for a useful abstraction over virtualized geometry.
 More on that in a later module.